katzwebservices/dsidxpress/readme.txt

 = 1.1.31 =

-* Fixed issue where resuls URL with multiple schools weren't loading.
+* Fixed issue where result URLs with multiple schools weren't loading.

 = 1.1.30 =

-* Fixed issue where some resuls URLs with multiple filters weren't loading.
+* Fixed issue where some result URLs with multiple filters weren't loading.

 = 1.1.29 =